SureDeveloping/cave-blog/README.md

 The main goal of the project is it to offer an exchange opportunity for people who like caves and visit them.
 An easy and fun to use blog page with intuitive responsive Design.

 ### Target audience
-The main target group in are:
+The main target groups are:
 * People who like to visit caves and share their experiences.
 * People who want to find out about caves they might want to visit.